THE GOD EVERYONE KNOWS

 And visioned help unsought, unknown.

 Why did men create God, someone like themselves to whom they could pray?
 Was it because they could not cope with the stresses and tragedies of human life?
 Could they then find no other solace than in this imaginary Being?
 Now God is being killed off, done away with.
 We ought to have faced the truth a long time ago and depended not upon a made-up God, but relied upon the resources of the human heart alone.
 Where I ask, O where have we seen ‘brotherhood bonded close and graced with loving kindness fully blown’?
 No, this was the wishful thinking, this was a folly of human invention – to think to make God redundant and replace Him.
-Few were the years after Hardy’s proud boast, not thirty since Nietzsche wrote God’s obituary notice, than guns boomed across Europe.
-Men, boys hardly out of school, died in the mud and bullets, in the swirling poison gas and sodden human excrement, with the unforgettable stench of blood and death in their nostrils, in the trenches and fields of France in what must still be one of the most horrendous of wars ever fought.
-Some brotherhood this, some close bonding, yes, but hardly graced with loving-kindness.
-A blind illusion!
-Misdirected optimism!
-It is far too early to dig God’s grave, too early by far to bury Him.

-We need to be quite clear here in our own minds as to what we mean when we speak of God.
-At least for the purposes of this essay, we are not speaking about ‘a god’, not of ‘god’ as we imagine Him to be, but of Him who is revealed in the pages of the Old and New Testaments of Holy Scripture.
-The God of the Bible can be known only because He reveals Himself.
 Contrary to the assertions and exertions of many, we cannot reason our way to God.
 All such exercises and resultant ‘proofs’ leave us with a god who is little more than a projection of our own mind, a homemade god, a god made in our own image.
 This is Hardy’s god, Nietzsche’s god who died.
 Job was asked by one of his comforters: “Canst thou by searching find out God? canst thou find out the Almighty unto perfection?”
 (Job11:7).
-What we know or can know about God comes to us only as and when God Himself chooses to draw near to us.
+By contrast, what we know or can know about God comes to us only as and when God Himself chooses to draw near and reveal Himself to us.
 The words of the Lord Jesus are quite clear.

 “At that time Jesus answered and said, I thank thee, O Father, Lord of heaven and earth, because thou hast hid these things from the wise and prudent, and hast revealed them unto babes.
 Even so, Father: for so it seemed good in thy sight.
 All things are delivered unto me of my Father: and no man knoweth the Son, but the Father; neither knoweth any man the Father, save the Son, and he to whomsoever the Son will reveal him."
 (Matthew 11:25-27)